Shopify/ghostferry/master/_sources/tutorialcopydb.rst.txt

 Save this file to a file called ``examplerun.json``.

 Note that in the example above, the Collation and charsets are set.
-If you setup your own mysql instances, you might need to change these values.
+If you setup your own MySQL instances, you might need to change these values.
 We are also using the ``Whitelist`` and ``Blacklist`` to ensure that we only copy ``abc.table1`` from the source to the target.
 For more information about this configuration file, see :ref:`copydbinprod`.